polterguy/system42/components/common-widgets/datagrid/README.md

 ## Clickable headers

-Our last example above, also demonstrate how to turn on _"clickable headers"_.
+Our last example above, also demonstrate how to turn on clickable headers.
 By default, the headers of your Datagrid are not clickable.
 You can easily turn this on though, by adding your own *[.on-header-clicked]* lambda callback when creating your grid.
-This makes sure your datagrid's headers becomes clickable, which you could use to for instance sort your data, filter according to columns, etc, etc, etc.
+This makes sure your datagrid's headers becomes clickable, which you could use to for instance sort your data, filter according to columns, etc.

 In our example above, we simply retrieve the name of the column that was clicked, before we show a *[sys42.windows.info-tip]* window, showing the name of the column that was clicked.
-You are free to implement any logic you wish here though, including sorting, deletion of column, etc, etc, etc.
+You are free to implement any logic you wish here though, including sorting, deletion of column, etc.

 ## Not accepting input